tosyama/palan/doc/REFERENCE.md

 |`&&`|And|Return 1 if the left value is not 0 and the right value is not 0, otherwise return 0.
 If the left value is 0, the expression for the right value is not evaluated.|`if a>0 && a <= 10 {`...`}`|
 |<code>&#124;&#124;</code>|Or|Return 1 if the left value is not 0 or the right value is not 0, otherwise return 0.
 If the left value is 1, the expression for the right value is not evaluated.|`if a <0 || a >= 10 {`...`}`|
 |`!`|Not|Return 1 if the expression is 0, Return 0 if it is not 0.|`if !(a<0) {`...`}`|

-**Note:** Although it is often called boolean operation in other languages, since the actual operation is a conditional branch, it is defined as a conditional operation in Palan.

 ## Function call
 You can call functions in the scope defined and declared by specifying arguments in function names and `()`.
 If it is within the scope, there is no problem even if there is a function definition after calling.
 Some arguments require ownership.
 In that case you need to add `>>` after the argument to clarify that the variable will lose ownership.
 The return value can be received using the assignment operator or the move operator.